Daquota Connector — Post Installation Guide

 Tip: For typical use cases, it is convenient to create a new tab in your record layout and put the LocalFlow Maps component in it.
 In that case, choose Layout: fillHeight and Height: 100% in order to make the map fill the remaining space of the screen.

-In order to use geo-data, you first need to create a geo-data feature layer in the LocalFlow Maps application.
+In order to use geo-data, you first need to create a geo-data feature layer in the LocalFlow application.
 This is done by clicking on the Features tab and then clicking on the Add feature layer button.
 A feature layer is a list of standard GEOJSON features, which can be accessed with a URL.
 For instance, you can use some open data API to fetch states or regions for a country as GEOJSON and have them displayed on the map.

 When creating a feature layer, you shall define the ID field, that will help the map to uniquely identify each feature.
 You should also define a label field that will be shown to the users.
 Any other feature field may be added to be shown in the map.